rrazcueta/moonveil/docs/players/items.md

 Exploring the Moonveil means hauling gear — and sometimes hauling friends.
 Track everything you carry in **Equipment & Backpack**.

 - **Slots**: Most items take up 1 slot.
 Larger items take up 2 or more slots.
-- **Extra**: Small things like letters, keys, or coins are free to carry
+- **Extra**: Small things like letters, keys, or coins are free to carry.

 ## Capacity